SMSpp-Project/StochasticBlock/README.md

 The `StochasticBlock` class is meant to represent a `Block` whose data changes in a "scenario way", i.e., whole swathes of the data change all in one blow.
-This is typical (among other things) in stochastic optimization models, although `StochasticBlock` per se does not have any direct notion of stochasticity.
-Indeed, a `StochasticBlock` is characterized by the
+This is typical (among other things) in stochastic optimization models.
+While `StochasticBlock` itself focuses on the mechanics of applying scenario data to modify its inner Block, it is designed to work seamlessly with `ScenarioGenerator` classes that handle probability distributions and scenario generation.
+A `StochasticBlock` is characterized by the following:
-following:

 - **Inner Block**: A single inner `Block` whose data changes; this can be any `:Block`